Alecrim/AlecrimAsyncKit/README.md

     //
     self.activityIndicator.startAnimating()

-    // start the task from the main thread self.someLongRunningAsynchronousFunc()
+    // start the background task
+    self.someLongRunningAsynchronousFunc()
         .then { value in
             // when the background work is done,
-            // do something with the returned value (in the main thread again) }
+            // do something with the returned value in the main thread }
         .catch { error in
-            // do a nice error handling error
+            // do a nice error handling
         }
         .finally {
             self.activityIndicator.stopAnimating()